 - The pain is likely to increase when coughing or sneezing.

-- You may see a lump in your groin area, which may disappears when you lay down.
+- You may see a lump in your groin area, which may disappear when you lay down.

 - Some patients describe a ‘dragging’ sensation on one side of your lower abdomen.

 What is an Inguinal hernia?